Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 6.5% to 7.0% (fixed)

 Source: Derived from fund NAV data as of early 2026.
-Range represents minimum and maximum CAGR across funds in each category with available data.
+Range represents minimum and maximum outcomes across all starting points.

 Returns alone do not tell the complete story.
-Taxation applies differently to FDs and mutual funds, and the difference is meaningfully in favour of long-term equity investors.
+Taxation applies differently to FDs and mutual funds, and for investors in the 20% to 30% tax brackets, this difference is substantial.

 Suggested Articles:

 Liquidity is the forgotten advantage.
-Your equity mutual fund wealth is accessible within 72 hours, with no penalty after one year, unlike the locked-in structure of most tax-saving FDs.
+Your equity mutual fund wealth is accessible within days without penalty after the 12-month period for most equity funds.

 Situation